Ruckz279/MobileComputingProject/README.md

    b) ‘Today’s Diet’ tab: Shows the list of food items planned to take for breakfast, snacks, lunch, and dinner.
 This view alerts on the remaining calorie to spend based on selected diet.

-•     Planning the meals: Initially, the ‘Todays Diet’ tab is an empty list where the user can add his choice of food.
+•     Plan the meals: Initially, the ‘Todays Diet’ tab is an empty list where the user can add his choice of food.
 The ‘ADD’ button in each meal section takes user to a search screen.

 <img src="images/emptyPlan.png" width= 250 />

-•     Search screen: Type in any food item you wish to have.
+•     Search food: Type in any food item you wish to have.
 The application returns a list of options with ingredients, brand (if available), amount of food and calorie in Kilo Jules.
 The food options are from USDA Food Data Central Database.

-•     Updates on ‘Today’s Diet’ tab: For each food selection the remaining calorie is updated and selected food item is listed.
+For each food selection the remaining calorie is updated and selected food item is listed.

-3)    To do list
+## 3)    To do list

 a.
 Add a settings tab in the bottom navigation with user profile information.
 b.
 Ability to edit user information.